SAP/code-pal-for-abap/pages/how-to-configure.md

 - (❗) If you assign a Profile to your user, **it overwrites the Code Inspector variant** (❗);
 - If you assign multiple Profiles to your user, the tool will combine them in runtime;
 - You can assign someone else Profile to your user;
-- The Profile is deleted once it has no check and assigned to nobody.
+- The Profile is deleted once it has no Check and unassigned.

 To create or assign it, click on the `+` button, and inform the Profile name: